okdistribute/claude-code-for-pms/commands/feature-request.md

 for 'customer priority': either Nice to have, must have soon, or must have now (Blocker)

-Once you've created the ticket(s), then look to see if there are any existing issues in linear on any team that look like they would be related to this ticket.
-Please mark them 'related to' in linear.
-Do not add them as links to the ticket, if you can't add related issues then just list them in a bulleted list in the text body of the feature request.
+Once you've created the ticket(s), then:
+1. Add any existing issues in linear on any team that look like they would be related to this ticket.
+2. Search for the customer's ID based on the name provided in the message.
+3. Add the customer as a customer request to the linear issue.

 Use this format for output in the linear issue: